 In Reception, our journey with the children begins before they arrive.
 Through meetings and activities, we get to know the children well.
 We make the use of technology to keep in touch with families over the summer to find out information about the children and to share stories and photos with the children to support a more confident transition into school.
 This helps to inform planning and to make any preparations required to meet individual needs.
 Our clear routines create a calm and reassuring environment for the children and gives boundaries which supports them to develop self regulation skills.
+On entry to Reception, teachers will complete a baseline assessment using the DFE Baseline and also observations and interactions with the children.

 Our curriculum begins with giving the children a sense of belonging and responsibility to each other and their environment.
 Further topics are selected based on widely popular interests of children which promote all areas of the EYFS curriculum yet allowing for children’s interests to be acknowledged and introduced as learning stimuli.
 Children have a balance of adult led and child initiated learning opportunities and the adults are skilled at questioning and discussing learning with children to extend their vocabulary, deepen their thinking and support them to develop and test ideas and make connections between different aspects of their world.
 Our key group system means that children are able to spend time with their key person daily so that different learning opportunities are taught or assessed within small groups or in quiet areas.
 This helps the children to feel safe and secure in the setting and to develop positive relationships with adults and peers and also enables a strong focus on personal, social and emotional education and communication and language skills.